khalidm1/Machine-Learning-with-Python/README.md

 ## Applied Learning Project
 ***
->Learners will implement and apply predictive, classification, clustering, and >information retrieval machine learning algorithms to real datasets throughout >each course in the specialization.
+>implement and apply predictive, classification, clustering, and information retrieval machine learning algorithms to real datasets throughout each course in the specialization.
 They will walk away with applied machine
 >learning and Python programming experience.